 “Whoa!
 What the…?”
 I shouted from my couch.
 I’m sure I wasn’t alone.

 Mistakes, both big and small, happen every day.
-How you deal with a mistake in the moment can be as important to your business as how you handle success.
+How you deal with business mistakes in the moment can be as important to your establishment as how you handle success.

 To illustrate this point, let’s look at how three key people reacted to the Best Picture blunder and the lessons for your business.